Facebook has confounded users again with significant changes to profile pages, which has set off a spate of complaints on the social networking site.

 Not since the re-do of 2009 have users been taken by surprise by such an eye-popping redesign.

 A real-time news ticker similar to a Twitter feed has been added to the right panel, including the most recent posts from friends.

 A "Top News" section has taken over the upper portion of the page, with automatically selected posts that Facebook has determined to be of most interest to you.
 Most-recent posts are pushed farther down the page.

 The top navigation bar now "floats" along as users scroll down the page.
 New photos appear much larger in updates.

 And there’s more to come.
-Facebook will host a conference Thursday at its headquarters in Palo Alto, Calif., where additional changes are expected to be announced.
+Facebook will host a conference tomorrow (Sept.
+22) at its headquarters in Palo Alto, Calif., where additional changes are expected to be announced.
 For instance, a new media platform originally intended to let users stream music directly has been dialed back, according to an AllThingsDigital report.
-Streaming music will run through an integration with third-party services such as Spotify, whose chief executive officer is scheduled to speak at the event.
+Streaming music will run through an integration with third-party services such as Spotify, whose CEO is scheduled to speak at the event.